jolocom/fueling-service/README.md

-# Fueling-Service
+# Ipfs-Service
-Simple express service that can wire ether to requester.
+Simple express server to facilitate communication between React Native apps and an IPFS node.